MccDom1/Can-of-Books-frontend/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-12/11/2023 2:00pm - Application has been populated with all prerequisite files.

-12/11/2023 3:15pm - Application now has fully functional express server with GET route for the location resource.

 ## Estimates
 <!-- See below -->
-### Storage
+### Book Component

 Estimate of time needed to complete: 1 hour

-Start time: 2:16 pm
+Start time: 3:20 pm

-Finish time: 3:14 pm
+Finish time: 4:20 pm

 Actual time needed to complete: 1 hour